Porto Digital: Corporate partnerships

 The business incubator and innovation center, Recife Center for Advanced Studies and Systems (C.E.S.A.R), is the largest business in Porto Digital and serves as a flagship company for the technological park.
 One of the reasons for the success of Porto Digital is the high-skilled workforce delivered by the Center of Informatics (CIn) of the Federal University of Pernambuco, (UFPE).
 Sergio Cavalcante, CEO of C.E.S.A.R., is also a professor at CIn, demonstrating a close relationship between industry and academy.
 The university also offers an "Entrepreneurship Project" course, "Projetao", which helps students develop innovative ideas and turn them into products.
 Many of the products developed for this course have eventually become real products sold by start-ups.
 For example, In Loco Media (previously UBee) developed an accurate indoor location app that powers its mobile advertising network.
 Porto Digital is also a research development center for international clients like Fiat Chrysler Automobiles.

-Goals of Porto Digital
+Goals

-Porto Digital articulates its development strategy in the form of 10-year plans.
+Porto Digital articulates its development strategy in the form of ten-year plans.
 Its main stated objective is to be the best environment in the country for disruptive innovation and entrepreneurship in IT-related areas and creative industries.
 Locally, it intends to be an anchor for the sustainable development of the Pernambuco economy.
 Porto Digital's first strategic goal was to have 20,000 professionals employed and the aggregated value of 400 innovative enterprises by 2020.
-To achieve these goals, Porto Digital developed 40 articulated projects in 6 strategic areas:
+To achieve these goals, Porto Digital developed 40 articulated projects in six strategic areas: